 As you will undoubtedly know, this week saw the announcement of the 2021 Spring Budget.
 Whilst the measures introduced were not quite as drastic as we were all expecting, there was still a lot to unpack in the Chancellor’s announcement, especially with regards to small businesses.
-This article will try to explain the most important changes from the Budget, but please do not hesitate to get in contact via our social media should you have any questions about any of the policies outlined in the Budget.
+This article will try to explain the most important changes from the Budget, such as updates to the coronavirus support and corporation tax.
+Please do not hesitate to get in contact via our social media should you have any questions about any of the policies outlined in this article.
 Without further ado, here’s all you need to know about the implications to your business from the 2021 Spring Budget.

-It will come as a relief to many employers to find out that the Job Retention Scheme has been extended to September.
+It will come as a relief to many employers to find out that the Job Retention Scheme has been extended to September, amongst other support for businesses.
 This means the Government will continue to pay 80% of the wages of your furloughed employees.
 However, they will not cover the complete costs of this 80% from July.

 In July, the government are requiring businesses to cover 10% of these costs, rising to 20% in August and September as the economy reopens.
 For an employee to be eligible to receive the grant they must have been registered as an employee before the 3rd of March.